aoijs/documentation/functions/usdaddtimestamp.md

----
-description: Adds a timestamp to an embed message.
-(After the footer)
----

 # $addTimestamp

 This function will add a time stamp in footer.
 Timestamp is when the message was sent or the ms!\